The Pandemic and My Long-Distance Relationship with My MotherIanni Le

 College life gets hectic, and it's easier to grab a slice of pizza in the food court between classes than to focus on healthy meals.
 If your returning freshman gained the dreaded 15, they might feel self-conscious or less healthy than they were before the semester started.
 Their free time during winter break makes this a great opportunity to make more healthy choices.

-Inspire them to focus on bodyweight exercises they can perform in their dorm room, or encourage them to learn how to prepare nutritious meals they can grab and go when things get busy again.
+Inspire them to focus on bodyweight exercises (no equipment required) they can perform in their dorm room, or encourage them to learn how to prepare nutritious meals they can grab and go when things get busy again.
 If they have a hot plate, they don't need a full kitchen to whip up something delicious and healthy.
 Making a health plan gives them a winter break goal and also introduces habits they can take back to school.

 Volunteering looks fabulous on a resume, especially if your college student doesn't have much work experience and especially if they make a long term commitment.
 It shows employers they’re willing to work for a cause greater than themselves.
 You can't put a price tag on this intrinsic motivation.